| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: Rule of law ensures fairness by requiring all individuals to follow the law equally.**
+Rationale: Rule of law ensures fairness by requiring all individuals to follow the law equally.** - What is one function of elections?

 A. Interpret laws